dog-broad/travel_booking/README.md

 # 🧳 Travel Booking Application

-Welcome to the **Travel Booking Application**!
-This Django-based project was developed as part of an assignment for the Software Engineer Intern position at Travel Lykke.
+Welcome to **Wanderlust**, a comprehensive travel booking application!
+This Django-based project was developed as part of my assignment for the Software Engineer Intern position I am applying to **Travel Lykke**.
+I’ve named the project **Wanderlust** to capture the spirit of adventure and exploration.

+Thank you for exploring the application!

 ## 🌟 Project Motivation